As provided by Section 18(b)(2) of the 1933 Act:

 "A security is a covered security if such security is a security issued by an investment company that is registered, or that has filed a registration statement, under the Investment Company Act of 1940."

+The Utah Division of Securities requires a correct and complete filing in order to process the filing.
 For requirements, filing information, and other pertinent information, see below.